-- 4. If the Decision-maker determines that there are findings of a Policy Violation, they will request the Impact Statements, and review them prior to determining sanctions. - 5.
-For more information on possible sanctions, please see below. - 3.
-Timeline for Decision-maker's Determination: This step generally takes approximately ten (10) business days, but this timeframe can change due to the number of variables.
+3. Timeline for Decision-maker's Determination: This step generally takes approximately ten (10) business days, but this timeframe can change due to the number of variables.
 The Parties will be notified of any delays.

-l) Later discovered false or misleading information: If it is later discovered that a Party or witness intentionally provided false or misleading information, that action may be grounds for re-opening a Resolution Process at any time, and/or referring that information to another policy and/or procedure for resolution.
+I) Later discovered false or misleading information: If it is later discovered that a Party or witness intentionally provided false or misleading information, that action may be grounds for re-opening a Resolution Process at any time, and/or referring that information to another policy and/or procedure for resolution.

-- m) Conclusion of Administrative Resolution Process: The Decision-maker will provide to the Title IX Coordinator a Written Determination. - 1.
-The written determination must include: - 1.
+m) Conclusion of Administrative Resolution Process: The Decision-maker will provide to the Title IX Coordinator a Written Determination.

+- 1. The written determination must include: - 1.
 A description of the alleged Policy violation; - 2.
 Information about the Policies and Procedures used to evaluate the allegations; - 3.
 The Decision-maker's evaluation of relevant and not otherwise impermissible evidence; - 4.
 A determination if a Policy violation occurred; and - 5.
 When the Decision-maker finds that policy violations occurred: - 1.
 Disciplinary Sanctions imposed on the Respondent - 2.
 Whether remedies other than the imposition of Disciplinary Sanctions will be provided by the School to the Complainant(s); and - 3.
 To the extent appropriate, in cases of sex-based harassment involving students, other students identified by the School to be experiencing the effects of the sex-based harassment. - 6.
-Procedures for the Parties to Appeal the Written Determination. - n) Notice of Outcome: within ten (10) business days of the conclusion of the Administrative Resolution Process, the Title IX Coordinator provides the Parties with a written outcome notification.
+Procedures for the Parties to Appeal the Written Determination.

+n) Notice of Outcome: within ten (10) business days of the conclusion of the Administrative Resolution Process, the Title IX Coordinator provides the Parties with a written outcome notification.
 The Written Determination by the Decision-maker to the extent that the School is permitted to share pursuant to state or federal law.
-This Written Determination and Notice of Outcome will also detail the Parties' equal rights to appeal, the grounds for appeal, the steps to request an appeal, and when the determination is considered final if neither Party appeals. - 1.
-The Notice of Outcome will be provided to the Parties simultaneously or without significant time delay between notifications. - 2.
-The Notice of Outcome may be delivered by one or more of the following methods: in person, mailed to the local and/or permanent address of the Parties as indicated in official School records, or emailed to the Parties' email on file.
+This Written Determination and Notice of Outcome will also detail the Parties' equal rights to appeal, the grounds for appeal, the steps to request an appeal, and when the determination is considered final if neither Party appeals.

+- 1. The Notice of Outcome will be provided to the Parties simultaneously or without significant time delay between notifications. - The Notice of Outcome may be delivered by one or more of the following methods: in person, mailed to the local and/or permanent address of the Parties as indicated in official School records, or emailed to the Parties' email on file.
 Once mailed, emailed, and/or received in person, the Notification of Outcome is presumptively delivered. - 3.
-Notice of Investigation and Allegations ("NOIA") - a) When is a NOIA issued?
+Notice of Investigation and Allegations ("NOIA")

+a) When is a NOIA issued?